alancoomeynts-hub/lifesciskills-academy/README.md

 1. Course section cards align horizontally on XL screens and up, 2*2 on md and lg, stack horizontally on small screens.
 2. Navbar links are replaced by drawer on mobiles.
 Enquire button in navbar is replaced with sticky "Enquire" right thumb button.
 3. All forms respond to screensize by stalking fields vertically on mobile screen and a 2*2 grid on larger screens.
+4. Course tab nav-pills stack on mobile, expanded to two on argerr screens.
+Course tab details stack on sm and md screens, 2*2 otherwise.
+5. Events section

 ## W3C Validators
 - No errors returned for HTML and CSS W3C Validator and Jigsaw respectively.